easy-coding-standard/easy-coding-standard/README.md

 - **2nd run under few seconds** with caching
 - [Skipping files](#ignore-what-you-cant-fix) for specific checkers
 - [Prepared checker sets](#use-prepared-checker-sets) - PSR12, Symfony, Common, Symplify and more...
+- Use [Prefixed version](https://github.com/Symplify/EasyCodingStandardPrefixed) to prevent conflicts on install

 Are you already using another tool?